-Bee balm (Moarda) is a flowering herb in the mint family.
-Known for its tall stalks and colorful flowering all summer long, bee balm has a flavorful minty orange fragrance.
-Butterflies and hummingbirds cannot resist the nectar rich flowers.
+Bee balm (Monarda) is a flowering herb in the mint family and considered deer resistant.
+Known for its tall stalks and colorful flowering all summer long, bee balm has a strong minty-orange fragrance.
+Butterflies and hummingbirds cannot resist the nectar-rich flowers.
 Because of its aromatic scent, deer and rabbits tend to leave bee balm alone and will not snack on it.

 Keep in mind that deer are not picky eaters.
-Although they prefer daylilies, hostas, and English Ivy, if no other food is around, they will eat almost any garden plant or bush.
-According to Rutgers University’s rating scale, bee balm is rated as Seldom Severely Damaged.
+Although they prefer daylilies, hostas, and English ivy, if no other food is around, they will eat almost any garden plant or bush.
+According to Rutgers University, bee balm is rated as Seldom Severely Damaged by deer browsing.

 Keeping Deer Away From Bee Balm